domvwt/msc-thesis/thesis/thesis.md

 [@CompaniesHouseData]

 This data serves as an additional source of node features for company entities in the generated dataset.
-It is the ability to learn from these heterogeneous sets of features, as well as the relationships between them, that distinguishes Hetereogeneous Graph Neural Networks from other implementations.

 ## Initial Data Preparation